1.19 Provisions, Contingent liabilities and Contingent Assets

 related disclosures for contracts as original expected duration is one year or less.

-(i) The Contact liability outstanding at the beginning of the year has been recognised as revenue during the year ended on March 31 2024.
+(i) The Contract liability outstanding at the beginning of the year has been recognised as revenue during the year ended on March 31, 2025.

-(ii) The Company is engaged in distribution of television channels through digital cable distribution network and earns revenue primarily in the form of subscription, placement / marketing and activation.
+(ii) The Company is engaged in distribution of television channels through digital cable distribution network and earns revenue primarily in the form of subscription, activation, placement and marketing.
 The Company does not give significant credit period resulting in no significant financing component.

 (iii) The original contract price is re-negotiated with the customer, the impact of the same is adjusted against the revenue since the re-negotiated price is considered as the revised contract price.